CAD import in SimWorks

 What if the parts are not named in the .igs file?

-If the surfaces/patches are not grouped and named before exporting or if the CAD software you are using does not write part names in the exported .igs files or in case the geometry is coming from a 3D scan, SimWorks will treat each surface/patch independently.
+If the surfaces/patches are not grouped and named before exporting the surface in the native CAD software or if the CAD software you are using does not write part names in the exported .igs files or in case the geometry is coming from a 3D scan, SimWorks will treat each surface/patch independently.
 In the example below, the same geometry of the glider has been saved without naming the parts.
 This time all the individual surfaces/patches are listed independently rather than grouped in meaningful portions of the geometry:

 In this case every individual surface will be named in the exported .igs file, rather than belonging to a group.
 You can download an example of the glider CAD file without part names here: